evolvedbinary/docker-existdb/README.md

 These files only serve as a template.
 While upstream updates from eXist to them are rare, such upstream changes will be immediately mirrored here.
 Users are responsible to ensure that local changes in their forks / clones persist when syncing with this repo, e.g. by rebasing their own changes after pulling from upstream.

 #### JVM configuration
 This image uses advanced JVM configuration to set set the heap-size.
 Avoid passing `-Xmx` arguments to eXist's JVM to set maximum memory.
 This will lead to frequent crashes since java and Docker are not on the same page concerning available memory.
-Only use `-XX:MaxRAMFraction=1` to modify the memory available to the JVM.
+Instead, use `-XX:MaxRAMFraction=1` to modify the memory available to the JVM.
 For production use it is recommended to increase the value to `2` or even `4`.
 The values express ratios, so setting it to `2` means half the container's memory will be available to the JVM, '4' means ¼,  etc.

 To allocate e.g. 600mb to the container around the JVM use:
 ```bash
 docker run -m 600m …
 ```

+Lastly, this images uses a new garbage collection mechanism "garbage first (G1)" `-XX:+UseG1GC` and enables string deduplication `-XX:+UseStringDeduplication` to improve performance.
+To disable or further tweak these features edit the `JAVA_TOOL_OPTIONS` env variable inside the Dockerfile or when running the image.
+As always when using the latest and greatest, YMMV.
+Feedback about real world experiences with this features in connection with eXist is very much welcome.

 ### Interacting with image via CLI
 You can now interact with a running container as if it were a regular linux host, the name of the container in these examples is `exist`: